MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/replace-a-windows-7-computer-with-a-windows-10-computer.md

 During a computer replace, these are the high-level steps that occur:

-1. On the computer you are replacing, a special replace task sequence runs the USMT backup and, if you configured it, runs the optional full Windows Imaging (WIM) backup.
+1. On the computer you're replacing, a special replace task sequence runs the USMT backup and, if you configured it, runs the optional full Windows Imaging (WIM) backup.
 2. On the new computer, you perform a standard bare-metal deployment.
 At the end of the bare-metal deployment, the USMT backup from the old computer is restored.

 ### Run the replace task sequence